bekaryukovmv/django_drf_advanced_enum_serializer/README.md

         ...
         }

-as well as the enum or the ChoiceField in the case, and also return the ChoiceField field as an object containing on GET:
+as well as the enums in the case.
+And also return the ChoiceField field as an object on GET:

         {"value": value, "display_name": display_name}